dbro/csvquote/README.md

 regular text tools.
 At the end of processing the text, these nonprinting characters are restored to their previous values.

-*caveat:* if you need to search for special characters (commas and newlines) within fields, csvquote will NOT work for you.
-Instead, you could try using special csv-aware software such as csvfix.

 In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data that is consistently separated, with no ambiguous special characters present inside the data fields.